retail-ai-inc/bean/docs/README.md

 ---
 **helpers.SingleDo[T any](ctx context.Context, key string, call func()(T,error), retry int, ttl ...time.Duration)**
 > `SingleDo` provides a duplicate function call suppression mechanism using singleflight.Group.
 It ensures that only one execution is in-flight for a given key at a time and returns the results of the given function.
 Duplicate calls wait for the first call to complete and receive the same results.
-Additionally, SingleDo implements retry logic in case the callback function returns an error, and an optional ttl parameter.
+Additionally, SingleDo implements retry logic if the callback function returns an error and an optional TTL parameter.
-This helper is useful for handling concurrent requests that need to access a shared resource, which would cause problems such as race conditons, deadlocks, cache penetration etc.
+This helper helps handle concurrent requests needing access to a shared resource and can avoid race conditions, deadlocks, cache penetration, etc.

 **helpers.SingleDoChan[T any](ctx context.Context, key string, call func()(T,error), retry int, ttl ...time.Duration)**
 > `SingleDoChan` achieves asynchronous calls by starting a goroutine.
-If the `ctx` variable is referenced and written to in the `call` method, it is necessary to consider whether the `ctx` variable is thread-safe.
+If the `ctx` variable is referenced and written in the `call` method, it is necessary to consider whether the `ctx` variable is thread-safe.
 Improper use may lead to a race condition with `ctx`.
 If unsure during the usage, please prefer using the `SingleDo` method.

 - Make sure the uniqueness of the `key` in different situations.
 - `retry` refers to the number of times the `call` function will be repeated if it fails.